 Agencies by County

-MARE has created a list of adoption agencies in Michigan and organized them by the counties they are in.
-This list can give parents and professionals contact information for an agency near them.
+MARE provides a list of adoption agencies across Michigan, organized by county.
+This list helps parents and professionals find contact information for agencies located near them.